-The Rainbow Book List Committee proudly announces the 2015 Rainbow List.
-The Rainbow List is a bibliography of books with significant gay, lesbian, bisexual, or transgender content, and which are aimed at youth, birth through age 18.
+The Rainbow Book List Committee proudly announces the 2015 Rainbow Book List.
+The Rainbow Book List is a bibliography of books with significant gay, lesbian, bisexual, or transgender content, and which are aimed at youth, birth through age 18.
 The list is intended to aid youth in selecting high-quality books which were published between July 2013 and December 2014.
 The list also is intended to aid as a collection development or reader’s advisory tool for librarians serving children and young adults.

-The committee members evaluated over 140 books from small, independent, and large publishers, and selected 24 books from 15 publishers for the 2015 Rainbow List.
+The committee members evaluated over 140 books from small, independent, and large publishers, and selected 24 books from 15 publishers for the 2015 Rainbow Book List.
 Among the 150 books evaluated by the committee, committee members noted an increase in the number of titles featuring authentic trans voices as well as an increase in picture books.

 Titles noted with an asterisk (*) are a Top Ten Title.